Eagle Scout Process

 - Eagle Scout Service Project Workbook (PDF)

 Life Scouts currrently woking towards Eagle should continue to use the workbook and finish their project with that.
 Life Scouts that are just starting working their Project should use the new Eagle Project Workbook.
+Additional guidance on selecting an Eagle Scout project is here.
+All questions should be directed to the respective District Advancement Chair.

 Please share this document with the Eagle Project beneficiaries.